Quote, unquote: just-food's week in words

 "The company notes the recent press speculation regarding a potential transaction with the independently owned Jersey Royal Company and can confirm that the company has entered into heads of terms and has agreed a period of exclusivity in relation to a potential acquisition of the Jersey Royal Company" - UK produce group Produce Investments reveals it is in talks to buy the local potato supplier.

-Sectors: Baby food, Bakery, Canned food, Cereal, Chilled foods, Commodities & ingredients, Condiments, dressings & sauces, Confectionery, Dairy, Emerging markets, Financials, Food safety, Health & wellness, Ice cream, Mergers & acquisitions, Natural & organic, Snacks, World foods
+Sectors: Baby food, Bakery, Canned food, Cereal, Chilled foods, Commodities & ingredients, Condiments, dressings & sauces, Confectionery, Dairy, Emerging markets, Financials, Food safety, Free-from, Health & wellness, Ice cream, Mergers & acquisitions, Natural & organic, Snacks, World foods

 Danone SA - Strategy and SWOT Report, is a source of comprehensive company data and information.
 The report covers the company’s structure, operation, SWOT analysis, product and service offerings and ...